itsfeas/EpilepSafe/README.txt

 please just try again.

+IMPORTANT NOTES:
-NOTE: If you decide to pick a video that you already have downloaded, please make sure it's in the same directory/location as this script.
+-If you decide to pick a video that you already have downloaded, please make sure it's in the same directory/location as this script.
+-The maximum video length this program is one hour.
+The program may crash if a video longer than that is used.

 Another mini note: both colorloop.mp4 and TestVid.mp4 were the videos that were used for testing, therefore we included them incase they were needed.